Case2Code: Scalable Synthetic Data for Code Generation

-While Reasoning is one major topic for neural networks, especially in the era of LLMs \cite{huang2022towards}, inductive reasoning is rarely discussed in LLM reasoning, most research focuses on specific scenarios with limited inductive reasoning.
+Inductive inference is rarely discussed in LLM reasoning, most research focuses on specific scenarios with limited inductive reasoning.
 One pioneer work is prerequisite toy tasks \cite{weston2015towards} where the task goal is to solve simple induction.
-Later, \citet{yang2022language} introduces various world-wide knowledge such as botany, history and geography into the facts given and asks neural models to predict whether a given rule is correct.
-On the other hand, several works focus on training inductive program synthesis models for constrained scenarios with limited search spaces, such as operations on list, string, and manually-defined objects~\cite{balog2016deepcoder,devlin2017robustfill,ellis2021dreamcoder,shi2023exedec}.
-Different from previous reasoning ability studies, our proposed Case2Code task leverages diverse code in the real world as a powerful platform for LLMs to learn inductive reasoning under various challenging scenarios.
+Later, \citet{yang2022language} introduces various world-wide knowledge such as botany, history, and geography into the facts given and asks neural models to predict whether a given rule is correct.
+In the realm of code, several works focus on Programming by Example (PBE), which aims to induce a valid program given the expected inputs and the corresponding outputs.
+These works train and evaluate inductive program synthesis models for constrained scenarios with limited search spaces, such as operations on list, string, and manually-defined objects~\cite{balog2016deepcoder,devlin2017robustfill,ellis2021dreamcoder,shi2023exedec,WuWJCRX24,keven2024pbellm}.
+Different from previous studies, our proposed Case2Code task leverages diverse code in the real world as a powerful platform for LLMs to learn inductive inference under various challenging scenarios.